 This meant that the delegation working on fisheries was not only limited in number, but also in capacity.
 Two out of the total three members of the Civil Society working group on fisheries do not speak English (in theory they shouldn’t have to since Spanish is one of the six official UN languages) As the long negotiations chipped away everyone’s energy and patience late at night in an almost empty FAO building, there are no interpreters echoing the words of negotiators.
 No spanish, french, arabic, russian or chinese is whispered to your ear.
 So if you don’t speak English or don’t have an interpreter, you’re in trouble.

 The CSM volunteered their own interpreter for the fisheries negotiations, but the chair did not accept it after a certain point, and other governments (such as Egypt) complained that they should have translation too.
+You can talk to these guys and get info on translations.
 I wonder what governments from countries like Armenia or Thailand thought, given that they never have translation into their native languages.

 I have no answer for this dilemma.
 All I know, for now, is that it makes the negotiations expensive, and the process long.
 Maybe it is a symptom of other things that are wrong with the way we address negotiations at the UN, and the importance we tribute to verbal language over other forms of language.
 Imagine if more people danced at the UN when trying to resolve disputes.

 This incident with translation and interpretation was not the only rock in the shoe for this CFS.
 On Friday at 3pm, as governments had gathered to endorse the finalized documents, the Group of Latin American countries refused to do so, in light that their negotiators couldn’t read a document that was only produced in English.
 Gerda Verburg responded with a simple proposition.
 Since the translations would only be ready by 8pm that night, she adjourned the meeting, and ask that we all reconvene at that time to endorse the final documents.